eyerean/company-website/README.md

 This project is made in [React](https://facebook.github.io/react/) mostly for practice purposes.

-At first this project was a fork: [ReactStarter](https://github.com/eyerean/ReactStarter).
+This project started as a fork: [ReactStarter](https://github.com/eyerean/ReactStarter/tree/company-website).
 New commits will be in this repo from now on.